 Early on our Board of Directors made a commitment to retaining our staff and equipping our team with what they need to work remotely when possible.
 We were fortunate to be included in the first round of the Payroll Protection Program (PPP) and that has helped us continue to pay our staff.
 In addition, most of our staff was eligible for stimulus money.
 Unfortunately, because many of our guests live on Social Security or disability, or they work limited hours and didn’t file tax returns, they are not eligible.

 We’re so grateful to be a part of such a generous and welcoming community, and have been overwhelmed by the support we’ve received during this time.
 While we are accepting donations of non-perishable food items on a limited basis, the best way to assist us at this time is by making a monetary donation through our website.
-We’re responding to this ever-evolving situation in real-time, and financial donations allow us the flexibility to get the food and supplies we need, when we need them, and get them into the hands of the people who need them most.
-This is how we’ll #FillTheNeed in our community.
+Please also visit the Current Needs section of our website to learn about more ways to help.